 Early morning with a few pointers from Yen and Tor we headed towards our destination Tiger Cave Temple or Wat Tham Sua.
 After about an hour drive and following a few boards along the road we ended up at a place we thought were our destination.

 Built between the spearing cliffs of the valley in a lush green setting we found a Buddhist temple with a few monks working around it.
-To our right side was stairs leading up into a giant cave and on the left a few Buddhist statues leads you up into a smaller cave.
+To our right side was stairs leading up into a giant cave and on the left, a few Buddhist statues lead you up into a smaller cave.

 We had gone off the beaten track and just as confused as the Monks were with us being there, so were we confused in thinking this was Wat Tham Sua.
 Whoever it definitely was worth the view of this huge and ancient cave.

 Back on the road and letting our not so comprehensive Thailand Google maps guide us we were stopped by an elderly Thai lady inside the Krabi sports and training grounds behind the Krabi stadium.
 With our ability to communicate with gestures, a lot of pointing limited English on her part, less Thai on our part and our Google map she told us to go back and try again.

 Eventually, after a few minutes, we found the correct road that leads to Wat Tham Sua, which is much bigger and hosts a lot of visitors.
 Navigating our small scooter between the large buses filled with school children we found a shady spot and parked at the entrance.

 Wat Tham Sua is as impressive as you can get, it is a huge temple with many statues and shrines that span across a large area.
 On the right side of the cave and stairs leading to the big Buddha a new temple is been built and it is approximately 200m high and at the base is decorated with colourful, playful tigers and sea dragons.